 What is a Feijoa Tree?

-Feijoa fruit trees and shrubs look best when they are when you prune them lightly.
+Feijoa fruit trees and shrubs look best when you prune them lightly.
 Clipping them into a formal shrub destroys their natural shape and reduces the fruit yield.
-It’s best to remove side branches that are less than 1 foot off the ground.
+It’s best to remove side branches that are less than 1 foot (.3 m.) off the ground.
 If you want to grow the plant as a tree rather than a shrub, remove the lower branches up to one-third of the tree’s height over a period of several years.

 Feijoa Growing Conditions